VaughanSampson/UnityEasyBindingsInput/README.md

 `UnityEasyPlayerBindings` will streamline the process of managing the controller bindings of Unity's [PlayerInput](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.PlayerInput.html) class.
 Varieties of setting, saving and loading rebindings are condensed into single line functions for easy use across any game projects.

 ### This class supports:
-+ Interactive rebinding of action controls.
++ Easy interactive rebinding of basic action controls.
-+ Interactive rebinding of composite controls.
++ Easy interactive rebinding of composite action controls.
 + Saving and loading of customized controls.

 ## Setup